-Radar detectors are very useful only if you install them properly and if you know how to read their codes.
+Radar detectors are useful only if you install them properly and if you know how to read their codes.
 And if that isn’t the case, you will end up with a device that you don’t even know how to use.
-Cobra radar detector codes are similar to those used on other radar detectors.
-They may seem complicated at first, but after about 10 minutes of reading the instructions, it will be easier to understand what they stand for and what it means to see them on your Cobra radar detector.
+If you have a Cobra model, Cobra radar detector codes are similar to other radar detectors.

 What Is A Radar?

 RADAR directly means RAdio Detection And Ranging System.
-It makes use of a transmitter that uses radio waves or electromagnetic signal to determine the geographic location or speed of an object.
-The police and traffic enforcers usually use radar guns to check the speed of cars.
-Radar detectors use the radio waves to the driver’s advantage, by detecting the radio waves from the radar guns first before they can determine your speed.
-This buys the driver time to take action before police apprehension takes place.
+It makes use of a transmitter that uses radio waves or electromagnetic signals to determine the geographic location or speed of an object.
+When it comes to traffic enforcers, they use radar to check the speed of cars.

 What are cobra radar detector codes?

-One of the oldest radar detector codes, the X band can still be picked up by Cobra radar detectors.
+One of the oldest codes, the X band can still be picked up by Cobra radar detectors.
 (Note: Cobra detectors can detect only as old as X bands, no further than that.)
-While the X band isn’t commonly used nowadays because of its “age” and most radar guns have been upgraded, there are a few instances that some still use it.
+While the X band isn’t commonly used nowadays because of its “age” and most radar guns have been upgraded, there’s always a chance that it might still be used by some officers.

-Good thing, with your Cobra radar detector, you won’t be caught off-guard by this band.
-Especially when you’re in US States like New Jersey, North Carolina, and Ohio, you might still pick up X band signals from time to time.
-It’s worthy to note that the X band can send off a false signal, especially when there’s an automatic door opener nearby.
+The good thing with a Cobra radar detector is you won’t be caught off-guard by this band.
+Especially when you’re in the US States like New Jersey, North Carolina, and Ohio, you might still pick up X band signals from time to time.
+However, note that the X band can send off a false signal to your radar detector, especially when there’s an automatic door opener nearby.

 V- Stealth mode